Pandaqi/Pandaqi-Studio/pandaqi-studio/content/swiftsmash-saga/tap/cookie-smasher/_index.md

 (Unless you play the later, more advanced card sets.
 Here's a quick strategy tip for those reading this: _eggs_ is the most probable card to be poisoned, while _pear_ and _cinnamon_ are the least probable.
 I asked the computer to simulate a million games, that's how I know for sure.)

+## Credits

+The fonts used are **Palette Mosaic** and **Pettingill CF**.
+The first is available on Google Fonts, the second is from Chuck's Fonts.
+Both are free for commercial use.

+The website and rules use a slightly different font (**Old Standard**).
+It is more "regular" and readable, especially on longer paragraphs.

+The art was partially generated using AI (specifically DALL-E 3).
+Everything else (idea, code, design, parts of illustrations) is mine.